astronomer/docs/learn/airflow-params.md

 Params can be passed to a DAG at runtime in three different ways:

 - In the Airflow UI by using the **Trigger DAG w/ config** button.
-- Using the Airflow CLI to run a DAG with the `--conf` flag.
+- Running a DAG with the `--conf` flag using the Airflow CLI.
 - Using the TriggerDagRunOperator with the `conf` parameter.

 Param values passed to a DAG by any of these methods will override existing default values for the same key as long as the [Airflow core config `dag_run_conf_overrides_params`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.

 :::info

-While passing non-JSON serializable params is possible, this behavior is deprecated and will be removed in a future release.
+While it's possible to pass non-JSON serializable params, this behavior is deprecated and will be removed in a future release.
 It is best practice to make sure your params are JSON serializable.

 :::

 ### Trigger DAG w/ config

-Params can be passed to a DAG from the Airflow UI by clicking on the Play button and selecting **Trigger DAG w/ config**.
+You can pass params to a DAG from the Airflow UI by clicking on the Play button and selecting **Trigger DAG w/ config**.

 ![Trigger DAG w/ config](/img/guides/airflow-params_trigger_dag_w_config.png)

 ![Trigger DAG UI](/img/guides/airflow-params_trigger_dag_ui.png)

-The **Trigger DAG w/ config** button opens a UI where details for a DAG run can be specified:
+The **Trigger DAG w/ config** button opens a UI you can specify details for the DAG run:

 - The **Logical date** of the DAG run can be set to any date that is in between the `start_date` and the `end_date` of the DAG to create DAG runs in the past or future.
 - The **Run id** can be set to any string.
 If no run id is specified, it will be generated based on the type of run (`scheduled`, `dataset_triggered`, `manual` or `backfill`) and the logical date, for example: `manual__2023-06-16T08:03:45+00:00`.